-Whilst CG 300 and CD 622 describe separate processes which run in parallel during the life of the project, the Technical Approval Authority recognise there is a relationship between them.
-To establish a consistent approach, it is the policy of the TAA the approval of Technical Approval Certification will be subject to the completion and certification of specific Key Stages within the CD 622 process.
-These requirements are set out in greater detail in Table 7.5.1 in Annex 7.5.
+Whilst CG 300 and CD 622 describe separate processes which run in parallel during the life of the project, the Technical Approval Authority recognise that there is a relationship between them.
+In order to establish a consistent approach, it is the policy of the TAA that the approval of Technical Approval Certification will be subject to the completion and certification of specific Key Stages within the CD 622 process.
+These requirements are set out in greater detail on Table 7E.1 in Appendix 7E.

 Geotechnical Certificates can be submitted to the Technical Approval Authority either in paper form with an ink signature or as a .pdf file with an electronic signature.
-Once signed by the TAA, the developer or their consultant will receive a .pdf copy of the signed document via email.
-If the developer or their consultant wish to receive an approved hard copy of the certificates signed in ink by the TAA, they must submit sufficient hard copies, as necessary.
+Once signed by the TAA, the Developer or their consultant will receive a .pdf copy of the signed document via email.
+If the Developer or their consultant wish to receive an approved hard copy of the certificates signed in ink by the TAA, then they must submit sufficient hard copies as necessary.
 Supporting information should be submitted electronically.

-Geotechnical Certificates are valid for a period of three years from the date they are signed.
-If construction has not commenced before the Certificates expire, key documents will need to be reviewed and updated and re-signed by the responsible parties and submitted to the Technical Approval Authority, along with new certificates.
+Please note the Geotechnical Certificates are valid for a period of three years from the date that they are signed.
+If construction has not commenced before the Certificates expire, Key Documents will need to be reviewed and updated and re-signed by the responsible parties and submitted to the TAA along with new certificates.

-7.8 Adoption
+7.7 Adoption

-7.8.1 Section 38 and Minor Section 278 Process
+Section 38 and Minor Section 278 Process